Continuing Education Activity

 About 95% of patients with amyotrophic lateral sclerosis (ALS) report cramps.
 The frequency and intensity of the cramps are not related to the severity of the disease.
 The causes of these cramps are not well known but probably derived from neuronal hyperexcitability.
 The drugs that reduce cramps in these patients are mexiletine and quinine sulfate with the latter having serious contraindications.

-Muscle cramps in this patient population is a usual and high event (88%).
-With electromyogram, the activation of involuntary potential action of the motor units was rather high, over 150 Hz.
+Muscle cramps in this patient population are a usual and high event (88%).
+With an electromyogram, the activation of involuntary potential action of the motor units was rather high, over 150 Hz.
 The behavior of the peripheral nervous system is not connected to nerve degeneration.
 The cause that supports the presence of cramps remains inconclusive.
 The presence of cramps varies depending on the muscle area: cervical (9%), thigh (43%), calf (70%), toe (50%), abdominal muscles (12%), and fingers (74% ).
 More areas of the body can be affected.
 No direct relationship is established between age or specific causes that lead to cirrhosis (alcohol, infection, etc.).
 No connectable cause or specific treatments are known to avoid the onset of cramps in patients with cirrhosis.

 Anti-Myelin-Associated Glycoprotein Antibody (Anti-MAG) Neuropathy